tensorflow/tensorflow/g3doc/ConversionToLLVMDialect.md

 func @quux(() -> ()) -> (() -> ())
 // are converted into pointers to functions func @quux(!llvm.type<"void ()*">) -> !llvm.type<"void ()*">
-// the call flow is handled by the LLVM dialect `call` instruction supporting both
+// the call flow is handled by the LLVM dialect `call` operation supporting both
 // direct and indirect calls
 ```